Nail-Ableyev/Project4/README.md

 main.js (views/js/):

-	1. numbers were changed to represent percentage in sizeSwitcher function (line: 426);
+	1. numbers were changed to represent percentage in sizeSwitcher function (line: 425);

-	2.  in the updatePosition function getElementsByClassName() was used instead of querrySelectorAll() (line: 494) and querySelector was changed to getElementById in the EventListener (line: 537);
+	2.  in the updatePosition function getElementsByClassName() was used instead of querrySelectorAll() (line: 499) and querySelector was changed to getElementById in the EventListener (line: 533);

-	3. dx variable was removed and overall for-loop was simplified (line: 443-445);
+	3. dx variable was removed and overall for-loop was simplified (line: 442-448);

 	4. function updatePosition() was refactored. document.body.scrollTop computation was pulled out of the for-loop.
-TranslateX() was used for better perfomance(line: 506);
+TranslateX() was used for better perfomance(line: 509);

-	5. Number of floating pizzas was reduced from 200 to 24.
-Smaller image(sm-pizza.png) was used, this image has desirable dimensions so .width and .height attributes were removed. (line:528);
+	5. variable numberOfFloatingPizzas was introduced to calculate optimal number of floating pizzas.
+Smaller image(sm-pizza.png) was used, this image has desirable dimensions so .width and .height attributes were removed. (line:541);

+  6. several variables were declared prior to the loop: pizzasDiv(line: 462), elem(line: 533); pizzaRandomLength(line: 445);

 style.css (views/css/):